Albert Namatjira: Celebrating the Indigenous Artistic Pioneer in Australia

-In a time when the Australian government imposed a highly discriminatory policy on Aboriginal people, Albert Namatjira (1902-1959) conquered the art world of his island.
+In a time when the Australian government imposed a highly discriminatory policy on Aboriginal people, Albert Namatjira (1902-1959) conquered the art world of his continent.
 He is often included among the greatest artists in his country.
 Having lived on a mission and being in contact with white artists, he adopted Western tradition for his watercolor landscapes.
 Unfortunately, his success as an artist did not save him from the deep racist laws that existed at the time.
 In fact, he fought against them and had a few victories.
 For instance, he became the first Indigenous person to get Australian citizenship, together with his wife.
-Moreover, he initiated the movement called the Hermannsburg School.
-Plus, he started an artistic dynasty that has lasted decades.
+Moreover, he initiated the movement called the Hermannsburg School and he started an artistic dynasty that lasted decades.

 Growing Up in the Mission

 Since he was a child, Namatjira showed interest in sketching his surroundings.
 While he was at school in the Mission, one of his professors liked watercolors.
 Therefore, it is probable that this was his first approach to this technique.
 Namatjira did not begin his artistic career immediately, but it did ascend quickly.
 He kept working in non-artistic jobs trying to support his family.
 Once he came back to the mission, he realized the potential the souvenirs market had.
 So, he began making decorated artifacts.
 In this way, his work became more art-oriented.
-During WWII, he continued selling his creations to soldiers.
+During World War II, he continued selling his creations to soldiers.

 Additionally, white artists would often visit the Mission.
 In 1934, Rex Battarbee (1893-1973) exhibited a few of his works, leaving Namatjira amazed by them.
 Moreover, it inspired him to fully pursue a career as a painter.
 The two men made a deal.
 With Namatjira’s experience as a camel driver, he could work as a guide to Battarbee and his friends to find new landscapes to depict.
 In exchange, Battarbee gave him art lessons.
 The idea worked and the two men formed a long-lasting friendship.